Carly-Fox/FPS/README.md

 Final_Project.cpp: Main C++ File

-PlayerCamera: Contains variables and fucntions related to the first-person camera and the player's in-game progress
+PlayerCamera: Contains variables and functions related to the first-person camera and the player's in-game progress

 MovingTarget: Contains variables and functions related to the moving targets that spawn around the room